Posted by: Northwest Eye in General on December 30, 2025

 -

-Allergic Conjunctivitis: Triggered by allergens, this type often appears alongside other allergic reactions.
-You might experience:
+Allergic Conjunctivitis: Triggered by allergens, this type often occurs in conjunction with other allergic symptoms.
+Symptoms include:

 - Itchy, red eyes